By PRINCE RONSON SABADO

-Last month, The Flame reported that UST has achieved the minimum publication threshold set by the THE World University Rankings.
-THE’s minimum threshold is 150 publications per year and 1,000 publications in five years indexed in Elsevier’s scholarly database Scopus.
+The minimum threshold set by THE is 150 publications per year and 1,000 publications in five years indexed in Elsevier’s scholarly database Scopus.